 Intense Pulse Light (IPL)

 As many of us age, we start to notice pigmented blemishes on our skin.
-Age spots are flat,pigmented spots on the skin and are also called Solar Lentigines, “liver spots”, or sun spots.
-Age spots are the result of an excess production of melanin.
-You are most likely to develop age spots on the areas of your skin that receive the most sun exposure, including your face, shoulders, forearms and backs of your hands.
+Age spots are flat, pigmented spots on the skin and are also called Solar Lentigines, “liver spots”, or sunspots.
+Age spots are the result of excess production of melanin.
+You are most likely to develop age spots on the areas of your skin that receive the most sun exposure, including your face, shoulders, forearms, and backs of your hands.

 While cosmetic lasers can take care of these blemishes, intense pulsed light treatments also work well, are faster and are less expensive.
 At the Asarch Center we offer Intense Pulsed Light (IPL) which delivers energy to target and destroy vascular and pigmented lesions.

 Consider Intense Pulsed Light to:

 - Minimize pigmented lesions associated with acne

-- Fade age spots, spider veins, facial vesssels and other benign skin blemishes
+- Fade age spots, spider veins, facial vessels, and other benign skin blemishes

 - Treat rosacea